SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>

 Click on this link to watch a short tutorial that walks you through the application's functionalities.
-After watching the tutorial, dive into Section 3 for a detailed exploration of everything LogoRank has to offer.
 Don't miss out on mastering this powerful tool!

 <div align="center">